 The Panel noted that the PMSG did not reach a consensus view as to whether P138 better facilitates the achievement of the Applicable BSC Objectives.
 The Panel considered the arguments for and against Proposed Modification P138 in respect of each Applicable BSC Objective (as set out in section 1.4 of this Modification Report).
-The BSC Panel recommended by majority that the Proposed Modification P138 does not better facilitate the Applicable BSC Objectives and should not be made.
+The BSC Panel recommended unanimously that the Proposed Modification P138 does not better facilitate the Applicable BSC Objectives and should not be made.

-The Panel believed that it is perverse to expect the SO to pay for the market's inability to deliver sufficient generation to meet demand.
+The Panel believed that the SO should not have to pay for the market's inability to deliver sufficient generation to meet demand.
+However, the Panel also believed that there should be contingency arrangements for Demand Control in the Code but the solution set out in this Modification Report is not the correct solution.
+The Panel believed that, if required, a BSC Party could raise this issue for consideration by a Standing Modification Group.
 The Panel noted that the response received from the SO for the Assessment Procedure consultation stated that 'Charging National Grid for taking Demand Control will have no impact on its behaviour' and 'Demand Control will occur whether or not there is a cost associated with it'.

 The Panel believed that P138 should not be implemented at the current time.
 However, should either P136 'Marginal Definition of the 'main' Energy Imbalance Price' or P137 'Revised Calculation of System Buy Price and System Sell Price' be approved, then the principle of P138 may need to be reconsidered.
-The Panel also noted that P138 covered both the volume impact and pricing impact of Demand Control and that there may be merit in the volume aspect of Demand Control being considered separately as a future Modification Proposal.